mmbman/Katagiri/1986-07-23-Verse-of-Opening-the-Sutra.md

 #### 41:20

 So that is because “the buddhas, the honored ones, know that nothing has an independent existence, and that the buddha seeds spring from conditions.”
 Buddhas know pretty well that nothing has an independent existence.
-The universe – what is the universe?
+What is the universe?
 The universe is exactly the vastness of existence, in which all sentient beings walk in peace and harmony without discrimination.
 That naturally happens.
 This is the universe.

 So, I think there is nothing special we try to depend on – in terms of Katagiri’s ideas, in terms of Americans’ ideas.
 Anyway, if we realize the original nature of the universe, we are exactly living and walking hand in hand together in peace and harmony, without discriminations.
 That’s why [there is] nothing to depend on *personally*.
 Let’s walk together.